thecoderush/Coinview/README.txt

-all right that was great so now that i'm back inside, i wanted to continue where we left off, if you'll remember last time i mentioned that we're going to try to use this lightweight charts library to add a candlestick chart to our u, and just start sketching out the ui a little bit, uh i'm just going to start very simple in this video and then we'll add on to it over time, i don't want to spend too much time on ui yet, but i want to figure out how to add this chart library to our web page.
+all right that was great so now that i'm back inside, i wanted to continue where we left off, if you'll remember last time i mentioned that we're going to try to use this lightweight charts library to add a candlestick chart to our u, and just start sketching out the ui a little bit, i'm just going to start very simple in this video and then we'll add on to it over time, i don't want to spend too much time on ui yet, but i want to figure out how to add this chart library to our web page.

-So you remember last time we had a file here, an index.html and all we're doing is uh connecting to websockets, and we're streaming out this price data, and then we're displaying and appending the bitcoin prices to our webpage
+So you remember last time we had a file here, an index.html and all we're doing is connecting to websockets, and we're streaming out this price data, and then we're displaying and appending the bitcoin prices to our webpage

 So in addition to that, let's see if we can go ahead and include some type of chart here So i am going to stop this stream for a bit, so i'm going to comment this out for a minute,